 9 Things You Can Do to Save Water

-The effect if everyone in the U.S. did it for one year: More than four times the Mississippi River’s annual flow of water.
+The effect if every household in the U.S. did it for one year: More than the amount of water that cascades over Niagara Falls in a day.

 Install a Low-Flow Showerhead